 2. What you need to know before you take Esbriet

 6. Contents of the pack and other information

-Esbriet contains the active substance pirfenidone and it is used for the treatment of mild to moderate Idiopathic Pulmonary Fibrosis (IPF) in adults.
+Esbriet contains the active substance pirfenidone and it is used for the treatment of Idiopathic Pulmonary Fibrosis (IPF) in adults.

 IPF is a condition in which the tissues in your lungs become swollen and scarred over time, and as a result makes it difficult to breathe deeply.
 This makes it hard for your lungs to work properly.
 Esbriet helps to reduce scarring and swelling in the lungs, and helps you breathe better.